alenkacz/gradle-json-validator/README.md

       targetJsonFile = file("target.json") // only one of targetJsonFile or targetJsonDirectory can be specified targetJsonDirectory = file("directoryWithJsons") // only one of targetJsonFile or targetJsonDirectory can be specified jsonSchema = file("schema.json")
+      onlyWithJsonExtension = true // default is false, this makes sense only when using targetJsonDirectory, it ignores all files apart from those who do not have .json file extension
     }

 JSON schema syntax check